m3db/m3/site/content/architecture/m3aggregator/flushing.md

 [Cutoff/cutover](https://github.com/m3db/m3/blob/0865ebc80e85234b00532f93521438856883da9c/src/cluster/generated/proto/placementpb/placement.proto#L71-L72)
 are timestamps that can be used to control flushing from the given shard.
-They are shard fields in the placement structure.
+They are fields that are defined for each shard in the placement structure.

 If the shard has its cutover field set to some timestamp value, the shard will only [start flushing](https://github.com/m3db/m3/blob/0865ebc80e85234b00532f93521438856883da9c/src/aggregator/aggregator/list.go#L313)